 Documentaries like ‘MACHINE,’ highlight the many concerning and extreme elements of AI, Robotics, and Automation.
-The wave of android fiction that has flooded us over the years from Blade Runner 2049 to Black Mirror, perpetuates that feeling of concern as does the visuals of human robot replicas or ‘deep fakes’.
+The wave of android fiction that has flooded us over the years, from Blade Runner 2049 to Black Mirror, perpetuates that feeling of concern.
+As does the visuals of human robot replicas or ‘deep fakes’.
 But I liken the commentary around machine intelligence to that of attention grabbing fake news disseminated by entertainment media.
-In the short term we will need to regulate and monitor these areas especially as machines continue to evolve through AI and this will not be a small task.
-But I feel what is lost in this narrative is the significant positive impact this technology can and will have on the issues facing humans; from automating day to day repetitive tasks to helping solve much bigger issues like climate change and growing inequality.
+In the short term, we will need to regulate and monitor these areas, especially as machines continue to evolve through AI.
+This will not be a small task.
+But I feel what is lost in this narrative is the significant positive impact this technology can and will have on the issues facing humans.
+From automating day to day repetitive tasks to helping solve much bigger issues like climate change and growing inequality.

 If we specifically look at Robotic Process Automation (RPA), an area that has caused much concern in the past years, we can see that although it is undoubtedly causing changes in the workforce, it is also creating opportunities.
 Companies, industries and individuals must embrace and adapt to these changes to take advantage of the opportunities.

-A Global Market Insights Inc. Robotic Process Automation Market Growth Report estimates that the value of the RPA market will reach $5 billion by 2024, driven by the increased adoption of RPA technologies by organisations to enhance their capabilities and performance, and also to save costs.
-According to Gartner research, the worldwide RPA Software Market Grew 63% in 2018 with North America holding more than half the current market followed by Western Europe with 23 per cent.
+A Global Market Insights Inc. Robotic Process Automation Market Growth Report estimates that the value of the RPA market will reach $5 billion by 2024.
+This is driven by the increased adoption of RPA technologies by organisations to enhance their capabilities and performance, and also to save costs.
+According to Gartner research, the worldwide RPA Software Market Grew 63% in 2018.
+North America holds more than half the current market followed by Western Europe with 23%.
 Although the Australian market is relatively small, it is growing quickly and doubled in size last year.

 What is RPA?